grgbr/stroll/sphinx/api.rst

 Bit operations
 ==============

-When compiled with the :c:macro:`CONFIG_STROLL_BITOPS` build configuration option enabled, the Stroll library provides support for bit manipulation operations.
+When compiled with the :c:macro:`CONFIG_STROLL_BOPS` build configuration option enabled, the Stroll library provides support for bit manipulation operations.
 These are: